 - Get your prescriptions before treatment starts

-- Stay ahead of the nausea – fresh air, popsicles, mints, gum, peppermint tea, and ginger may help
+- Stay ahead of the nausea; fresh air, popsicles, mints, gum, peppermint tea, and ginger may help

-- Dry mouth and mouth sores can occur, keep lip balm and vaseline on hand and use Magic Mouthwash for sores
+- Dry mouth and mouth sores can occur; keep lip balm and vaseline on hand and use Magic Mouthwash for sores

-- Prepare for hair loss, this usually starts 15 days after first treatment – consider cutting hair short or shaving head once hair loss begins
+- Prepare for hair loss — this usually starts 15 days after first treatment; consider cutting hair short or shaving head once hair loss begins

 - Try hats, scarfs, or turbans and get them prior to chemo so that you are prepared

-- Fresh aloe from a plant works best, but can buy pure aloe – avoid aloe with additives, like alcohol
+- Rub area with aloe immediately after radiation and at bed; fresh aloe from a plant works best, but you can buy pure aloe — avoid aloe with additives like alcohol

-- Wearing an old t-shirt is a good idea, or wearing a tank top under other shirts is a good idea, due to the greasiness of the lotion over tank top under nice shirts
+- Rub on Aquaphor 2 times a day; wearing an old t-shirt or a tank top under other shirts is a good idea due to the greasiness of the lotion

 - Keep drinking water and moving